drivet/website-11ty/src/posts/feed/2022/fifteen-years.md

 religion back in 2016.
 I published a fairly introspective post about the Canada Malting silos way back in 2013.
 But day-to-day stuff?
 Not so much.

-This changes somewhat when I started participating in the IndieWeb.
-Read on for more information on *that*.
+Again, this changes somewhat when I started participating in the IndieWeb, which made it easier, from a conceptual standpoint, to post one-off status updates of what's happening in my life.

 ## On Being Meta